bjerrep/ludit/doc/server_audio_source_setup.rst

 Audio source: Mopidy
 *********************
 It would be kind of rude not to add Mopidy as an audio source since Mopidy uses gstreamer and exposes its playing pipeline directly in its configurationfile.
-Mopidy plays just about everything but for development it has only been tested with a standard MPD client.
+Mopidy plays just about everything but for Ludit integration it has only been tested with a standard MPD client.
 So the state of the Mopidy audio source in this project will realisticly be something like 'under development'.

 The Mopidy playing pipeline in ~/.config/mopidy/mopidy.conf should be changed to::